mdtaarique/Accenture-Virtual-Internship/README.md

 4. Content type
 5. Category
 #### Data Cleaning:
-removing rows that have values which are missing, changing the data type of some values within a column, and removing columns which are not relevant to this task.
 Think about how each column might be relevant to the business question you're investigating.
 If you can't think of why a column may be useful, it may not be worth including it.
 - removing rows that have values which are missing,
 - changing the data type of some values within a column, and